AxonFramework/AxonFramework/README.md

 <p><br/></p>
 <img src="https://www.axoniq.io/hubfs/axon-server-line-light.png" alt="Axon Server logo" width="500">

 For developers who are serious about Event Sourcing, we offer the Axon Server.
-The Axon Server is designed to simplify the development event-driven applications by acting as both an Event Store and a message router.
-Therefore, it serves as a central hub for managing and distributing events, commands, and queries within your application ecosystem.
+The Axon Server is designed to simplify the development of event-driven applications by acting as both an Event Store and a message router.
+Therefore, it is as a central hub for managing and distributing events, commands, and queries within your application ecosystem.
 By handling these critical aspects, Axon Server allows developers to focus more on business logic rather than the complexities of communication and data storage in distributed systems.

 When developing microservices, coordinating interactions between multiple services can become quite challenging.
 This is especially the case as the system scales to handle more users or additional features requested by customers and stakeholders.
 Axon Server addresses this by providing seamless and scalable message routing between services.
 It ensures that messages reach their intended targets and that events are efficiently broadcasted to all interested parties.